 Once in the Pacific Ocean the vessel will sail to the beautiful Flamenco Marina where you disembark.
 On the way to Flamenco, you will pass under the Bridge of the Americas, and later you will see the Bay of Panama and Panama City's imposing skyline.
 On arrival at Flamenco you will be transferred back to your city hotel.

-Please Note: This tour normally operates on Friday & Saturday.
+Please Note: This tour normally operates on Saturday and Sundays.
 It can be changed to fit your travel dates.